-This policy document provides coverage criteria for Genetic Testing for Skeletal Dysplasia and Rare Bone Disorders.
+This policy document provides criteria for Genetic Testing for Skeletal Dysplasia and Rare Bone Disorders.
 Please refer to:

-- Genetic Testing: Aortopathies and Connective Tissue Disorders for coverage criteria related to Ehlers-Danlos syndrome and other connective tissue disorders. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for coverage criteria related to diagnostic testing for disorders that affect multiple systems. - Genetic Testing: General Approach to Genetic Testing for coverage criteria related to skeletal dysplasias and rare bone disorders that is not specifically discussed in this or another non-general policy.
+- Genetic Testing: Aortopathies and Connective Tissue Disorders for criteria related to Ehlers-Danlos syndrome and other connective tissue disorders. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for criteria related to diagnostic testing for disorders that affect multiple systems. - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to skeletal dysplasias and rare bone disorders that is not specifically discussed in this or another non-general policy.